Installation and your account

 define( 'FACETWP_LICENSE_KEY', 'xxxxxxxxxxxxxxxx' );

-Or, add it in your (child) theme’s functions.php:
+Alternatively, you can add your key with the facetwp_license_key hook in your (child) theme’s functions.php:

 How to use custom PHP code?